emilyhanyf/Notion-Take-Home/README.md

 ```
 npm start
 ```
-This will automatically run `node main.jsx `, which will start the program in your command line.
+This will automatically run `node mail.jsx `, which will start the program in your command line.

 ## References
 Here are the sources I used from Notion to set up the Notion API: